Solving MathDoku with Mixed-Integer Programming

 Row, Column, and Candidate Constraints

-Since we know that the MathDoku puzzle is based on a Latin square, we know that there can only be one number of each type per row and column.
+Since we know that the solved MathDoku puzzle is a Latin square, we know that it must have one number of each type per row and column.
 To do this, we begin adding constraints to our candidate variables such that every row of candidate variables and column of candidate variables must sum to one.
 As previously mentioned, we also need to constrain the candidates so that only one value in each 1-by-1-by-N tube is true at a time.2

 This leads to the following constraints: